Urigo/graphql-modules/docs/introduction/dependency-injection.md

 sidebar_label: Dependency Injection
 ---

-GraphQL Modules lets you use dependency injection between your modules, and lets you inject configs, functions, classes and instances to your modules.
+GraphQL Modules lets you use dependency injection among your modules, and lets you inject configs, functions, classes and instances into your modules.

-We expose a simple API that covers most use cases on relations between backend modules.
+We expose a simple API that covers most use cases concerning backend modules.

-We learned not to force you to use dependency injection too early in the process, because dependency injection makes sense just on some specific use cases and using it can be recommendable only when your codebase is quite large and you need to move fast.
+We learned not to force using dependency injection too early in the process, because dependency injection makes sense only in some specific use cases, and using it can be recommended only when your codebase is quite large and you need to move fast.

 GraphQL Modules lets you choose whether to use dependency injection or not.